Back to all posts

 It's important to understand billable vs non-billable work, because time that's not billed is time for which the company does not receive revenue.

 Many companies, as well as independent consultants and contractors, operate at an hourly rate.
 You negotiate a rate, track the time spent on the project, and bill it to the client.
-On the surface, the process may sound pretty straightforward.
-However, in reality, organizations often struggle to come up with an effective system of time tracking to optimize their earnings.

 It's important to understand the difference between billable and non-billable work, because time that's not billed is time for which the firm does not receive revenue and does not cover its expenses.

-So here's our breakdown.
+So, here's our breakdown.

 New call-to-action